-Emotions rise up from our core self, where we are both most vulnerable and powerful.
-When we can live from this core place inside of us, we can be authentic.
-When that happens, we are empowered to be our true selves.
+Emotions rise up from our core, where we are both most vulnerable and powerful.
+When we can live from this core place inside of us we can be authentic.
+When that happens we are empowered to be our true selves.

-Align your thoughts and feelings with your behavior, and you have a recipe for true success in your life.
-Step into your power in this episode.
+Align your thoughts and feelings with your behavior and you have a recipe for true success in your life.

-(The following is a transcript for episode 56)
+(The following is a loose transcript of episode 56)

-I wanted to lighten up a bit this week, because last week’s episode on infidelity simply drained me.
-The reason it drained me is because when I talk about healing or clearing the obstacles to happiness, I often have to do what I call “try it on”.
-In other words, in last week’s episode, I “tried on” what it is like to be cheated on.
-I imagined it happening to me, in order to figure out how to get out of those bad feelings that can come over someone who’s been cheated on.
+When I talk about healing or clearing the obstacles to happiness, I often do what I call “try it on”.
+In last week’s episode, I “tried on” what it was like to be cheated on.
+I imagined it happening to me in order to figure out how to get out of those bad feelings that can come over someone who’s been cheated on.

-I realize that sounds like a harsh way to treat myself, but it’s a powerful way to learn.
-It’s using creative visualization to the extreme, that’s for sure.
+That may sound like a harsh way to treat myself, but it’s a powerful way to learn.
+It’s using creative visualization to the extreme.

-Of course, I go to extremes when it comes to the hard stuff.
-If you know me by now, you’ll hear me tell you to feel more of your emotional pain come to the surface so that you can expose the freedom at the end of the pain.
+I tend to go to extremes when it comes to the hard stuff.
+If you’ve been listening a while you’ve probably heard me tell you to allow more of your emotional pain come to the surface so that you can reveal the freedom at the end of that pain.
 I really do believe much of our challenges in life have to do with keeping our emotional pain at just under the threshold of full release.

 All emotions that rise up in us need a voice of some sort.
-Sometimes we can just think about something, and emotions rise up, then we can give that emotion a voice in our own head.
+Sometimes we can just think about something and emotions rise up.
+At that point we can give that emotion a voice in our own head.
 We can talk to ourselves and let the emotion express itself through our mind.
 And sometimes the emotions are stronger than that and need to go beyond the mind and out of our body.

 Love does this.
 We can feel love so strong that we just want to express it to those we adore.
-We can also feel hatred, and we might take that and let loose on someone.
-When emotions are so strong, they cannot be contained, they need to be expressed.
+We can also feel hatred and we might take that and let loose on someone.
+When emotions are so strong they cannot be contained they need to be expressed.
 The trick is to express them in a safe environment.
-If you express hatred in an unsafe environment, you or other people could get hurt, or worse!
+If you express hatred in an unsafe environment, the repercussions could be disastrous.

 The biggest challenge I’ve seen most people face when they want to express themselves is that they don’t feel safe doing so.
 They have deep-rooted issues they really want to talk about, but simply feel too guarded around everyone they know, and can’t share what they really want to share.